skeeto/skeeto.github.com/_posts/2017-08-22-Vim-vs-Emacs-The-Working-Directory.markdown

 outside the editor to influence the overall structure of the project being edited.

-The traditional unix model, which was [eventually adopted][w32] everywhere else, is that each process has a particular working directory tracked by the operating system.
+In the traditional unix model, which was [eventually adopted][w32] everywhere else, each process has a particular working directory tracked by the operating system.
 When a process makes a request to the operating system using a relative path — a path that doesn't begin with a slash — the operating system uses the process' working directory to convert the path into an absolute path.
 When a process forks, its child starts in the same directory.
 A process can change its working directory at any time using [`chdir(2)`][chdir], though most programs never need to do it.
-The most obvious way this system call is exposed to regular users is through the shell's built-in `cd` command, which changes the working directory for a shell, ultimately through `chdir(2)`.
+The most obvious way this system call is exposed to regular users is through the shell's built-in `cd` command.

 Vim's spiritual heritage is obviously rooted in vi, one of the classic unix text editors, and the [most elaborate text editor standardized by POSIX][vi].
 Like vi, Vim closely follows the unix model for working directories.
 At any given time Vim has exactly one working directory.
 Shell commands that are run within Vim will start in Vim's working directory.
-Like a shell, the `cd` ex command changes and queries the working directory.
+Like a shell, the `cd` ex command changes and queries Vim's working directory.

-Emacs eschews this model and instead gives each buffer has its own unique working directory tracked using a buffer-local variable, `default-directory`.
-Emacs internally simulates working directories for its buffers like an operating system, resolving absolute paths itself, giving credence to the idea that Emacs is itself an operating system ("lacking only a decent editor").
-Perhaps this model has some root in ye olde lisp machines?
+Emacs eschews this model and instead each buffer has its own working directory tracked using a buffer-local variable, `default-directory`.
+Emacs internally simulates working directories for its buffers like an operating system, resolving absolute paths itself, giving credence to the idea that Emacs is an operating system ("lacking only a decent editor").
+Perhaps this model comes from ye olde lisp machines?

 In contrast, Emacs' `M-x cd` command manipulates the local variable and has no effect on the Emacs process' working directory.
 In fact,